fresh-innovate/HCLC-Portal/README.md

 5. Referral - which is part of add-ons was implemented to allow administrators and lawyers to refer their cases to other Law Centres.
 The platform was developed using ASP.NET MVC framework.

-### To implement the final product, the follwoing features and will need to be implemented:
+### To implement the final product, the follwoing features will need to be implemented:
 1. Login/Registration
 2. Translation per language
 3. Live chat with AI